Hilicot/Sphere_Topologies/README.md

 Remember that if you modify the mesh in edit mode, you shouldn't change those settings anymore

+Also, in the current state the animations with keyframes doesn't work

 ### Sources
 Very good article on Delauney Triangulation and Voronoi regions [here](https://www.redblobgames.com/x/1842-delaunay-voronoi-sphere/)